Alpharetta Treasure Hunt

 Alpharetta, GA 30005

 Please include an e-mail address where you can receive confirmation of your registration.
-Please email email@example.com or call in all name corrections at (404) 200-6075 before this time.
+Please email email@example.com or call in all name corrections at (404) 200-6075 as soon as you know your changes.
+Do not wait until registration if you can avoid it.

 Judge obligations extend one round past the round in which that school's team(s) were eliminated.
+This means all judges in all divisions are obligated for our one elim round.
 As a courtesy to those participating in elimination rounds, anyone (guest and hired judges included) who must leave early should notify the tournament director ASAP.

 We encourage you to provide your own quality judges.
 Please notify us as soon as possible of your judging needs.
 Please ensure that any judges provided for the novice divisions are made aware of what can and cannot be run in the novice division.
 As we have separate pools for Varsity, JV and novice, novice or JV judges cannot cover the varsity division.